opnsense/docs/source/manual/ndproxy.rst

 ..
 Note::

-   `Request Prefix Only` is optional, but needed if your WAN interface would autoconfigure a /64 GUA.
+   `Request Prefix Only` is optional, but needed if the WAN interface would autoconfigure a /64 GUA.
    Since that would break routing this setting is recommended.
 If WAN autoconfigures a /128 GUA, this setting can stay disabled.